RobbinLawJavaScript/javascript-demos/aa-environment-setup/docs/environment-setup.md

 - [VS Code Keyboard Shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf)

-        VSCode "Ctrl + /" gives a comment in whatever language you are editing in.
+        "Ctrl + /" gives a comment in whatever language you are editing in.

+        "Ctrl + `" brings up a new terminal.

-        VSCode word wrap "on" via settings.
+        Word Wrap "on" via settings.
 Just search "word wrap".

-        In VSCode use "Alt" to highlight multiple lines to operate on.
+        "Alt" to highlight multiple lines to operate on.

-        You can use "Alt + Shift" and highlight the paragraph and it will multi highlight each line.
+        "Alt + Shift" and highlight the paragraph and it will multi highlight each line.

 - Lorem is part of VSCode.
-Lorem20 will give 20 random words.
+Lorem20 will give 20 random words in one sentence.

 - [Emmet Cheat Sheet](https://docs.emmet.io/cheat-sheet/)